Ander Cantero

-Ander Cantero Armendariz (born 9 January 1995) is a Spanish footballer who plays as a goalkeeper for Burgos CF.
+Ander Cantero Armendariz (born 9 January 1995) is a Spanish footballer who plays as a goalkeeper for Burgos.

 Club career

-Born in Pamplona, Navarre, Cantero joined CA Osasuna's youth setup in 2002, aged seven.
-He made his senior debut with the reserves on 29 September 2012, starting in a 0–2 Segunda División B home loss against CD Izarra.
+Born in Pamplona, Navarre, Cantero joined Osasuna's youth setup in 2002, aged seven.
+He made his senior debut with the reserves on 29 September 2012, starting in a 0–2 Segunda División B home loss against Izarra.

-On 13 August 2014, Cantero was loaned to Zamora CF still in the third division.
+On 13 August 2014, Cantero was loaned to Zamora, also in the third division.
 After being sparingly used, he moved to Real Madrid C the following 30 January, still in a temporary deal.

-On 7 July 2015, Cantero signed a three-year deal with another reserve team, Villarreal CF B also in the third tier.
+On 7 July 2015, Cantero signed a three-year deal with another reserve team, Villarreal B also in the third tier.
 After spending his first season as a backup to Aitor Fernández, he subsequently became an undisputed starter for the B-side.

 Ahead of the 2017–18 campaign, Cantero was promoted to the first team due to the injuries of both Sergio Asenjo and Andrés Fernández, and acted as a backup to Mariano Barbosa.
-On 25 October 2017 he made his debut with the main squad, starting in a 0–1 loss at SD Ponferradina for the season's Copa del Rey.
+On 25 October 2017 he made his debut with the main squad, starting in a 0–1 loss at Ponferradina for the season's Copa del Rey.

-On 6 July 2018, Cantero was loaned to Segunda División side CF Rayo Majadahonda, for one year.
+On 6 July 2018, Cantero was loaned to Segunda División side Rayo Majadahonda, for one year.
 He spent the majority of the campaign as a backup to longtime incumbent Basilio, and suffered team relegation.

-On 9 July 2019, Cantero agreed to a four-year contract with CD Lugo, also in the second division.
-On 25 July 2021, he signed a three-year deal with SD Eibar, recently relegated to division two.
+On 9 July 2019, Cantero agreed to a four-year contract with Lugo, also in the second division.
+On 25 July 2021, he signed a three-year deal with Eibar, recently relegated to division two.

 On 9 August 2023, after being only a backup option to Luca Zidane during the campaign, Cantero moved to fellow second division side Racing de Ferrol.
-On 7 July of the following year, he signed a three-year contract with Burgos CF in the same category.
+On 7 July of the following year, he signed a three-year contract with Burgos in the same category.